glotzerlab/gsd/doc/file-layer.rst

 ---------

 * capabilities

   * efficiently store many frames of data from simulation runs
   * high performance file read and write
   * support arbitrary chunks of data in each frame (position, orientation, type, etc...)
   * variable number of named chunks in each frame
   * variable size of chunks in each frame
   * each chunk identifies data type
   * common use cases: NxM arrays in double, float, int, char types.
   * generic use case: binary blob of N bytes
-    * easy to integrate into other tools
+  * can be integrated into other tools
   * append frames to an existing file with a monotonically increasing frame number
   * resilient to job kills

 * queries

   * number of frames
   * is named chunk present in frame *i*
   * type and size of named chunk in frame *i*
   * read data for named chunk in frame *i*
   * read only a portion of a chunk

 * writes

   * write data to named chunk in the current frame
   * write a single data chunk from multiple MPI ranks
   * end frame and commit to disk

 These capabilities should enable a simple and rich higher level schema for storing particle and other types of data.
 The schema determine which named chunks exist in a given file and what they mean.